restysetyaaa/javascript-course/README.md

 # javascript-course

-hello! this is my journey startinf to become a front-end developer
+hello! this is my journey starting to become a front-end developer